BayatGames/CharacterController/README.md

-# unity-git-template
+# Character Controller 2D for Unity

-A git template for Unity projects.
+A full-featured Character Controller 2D for Unity.

+Currently in development.